istio/istio.io/content/en/blog/2020/large-scale-security-policy-performance-tests/index.md

 - The overhead of having these extremely large policies add is relatively similar to the increase of latency of adding the Envoy proxies compared to that of no Envoy proxies.

-- In a more particular note, with two different tests it was determined that the sourceIP rule is marginally slower than that of a path rule.
+- In a more particular note, with two different tests it was determined that the `sourceIP` rule is marginally slower than that of a path rule.

-If you are interesting in creating your own large scale Security policies and running performance tests with them see [README](https://github.com/istio/tools/tree/master/perf/benchmark/security/generate_policies)
+If you are interested in creating your own large scale Security policies and running performance tests with them see [README](https://github.com/istio/tools/tree/master/perf/benchmark/security/generate_policies)